Peapod: Overview

-In October 2017, Peapod Online Grocer (US) announced it was moving its headquarters from suburban Skokie, Illinois to downtown Chicago.
+In October 2017, Peapod Online Grocer (US) announced it was moving its headquarters from suburban Skokie, Illinois, to downtown Chicago.

 In 2019, Peapod held 9% of the online grocery delivery market in New York City, behind FreshDirect (68%), Instacart (13%), and Amazon Fresh (9%).

 In February 2020, Peapod announced they would be ceasing operations in the Midwest (Illinois, Indiana, and Wisconsin) and focus exclusively on serving the East Coast.
-However, the headquarters for Peapod Digital Labs, which runs the e-commerce technology for Ahold Delhaize's U.S. grocery brands, remained in downtown Chicago.
+However, the headquarters for Peapod Digital Labs, which runs the e-commerce technology for Ahold Delhaize's US grocery brands, remained in downtown Chicago.

 In June 2000, global grocery corporation Royal Ahold bought 51% of Peapod's shares, and in August 2001, Royal Ahold bought out the entire company.
 As a result, Peapod cancelled its contracts with all grocery companies except for Royal Ahold's two main American chains, Stop & Shop and Giant Food (Giant-Landover and Giant-Carlisle).
 This caused Peapod to abandon Columbus, Houston, and San Francisco entirely.